vixfwis/easy-ca/README.md

 create-root-ca -d $ROOT_CA_DIR
 ```

 **create-root-ca** will prompt for the basic DN configuration to use as defaults for this CA. Optionally, you can edit *defaults.conf* to set this information in advance.
 The new CA is now ready for use.
-The CA key, certificate, and CRL are available for review:
+The CA certificate, key and CRL are available for review:

 ```
 $ROOT_CA_DIR/ca/ca.crt
 $ROOT_CA_DIR/private/ca.key
-$ROOT_CA_DIR/crl/ca.crl
+$ROOT_CA_DIR/crl/ca.crlkey
 ```